wilfredojrkuan/shoe-size-converter-snippet/README.md

 # shoe-size-converter-snippet
-Snippet for Shopify Dawn Theme that allows you to add a shoe size converter on Variant Picker block
+Snippet for Shopify Dawn Theme that allows you to add a shoe size converter on Variant Picker block.

+This uses jQuery